soph903/soph903.github.io_old/myreadme.md

 ### email

-ui-text.yml -> email
+config.yml -> email
-changing the display text of the email attribute.
+changing the label of the email attribute.